bigandy/astro-blog/src/content/blog/weaknote-feb-2026.md

 date: 2026-03-02
 draft: true
 tags: [""]
+description: "I love the idea of weaknotes as I often don't have time or the routine to write weekly."
 ---

-I love the idea of weaknotes as I often don't have time or the routine to write weekly.

 ## learning french
 Starting this week I have begun the daily process of doing structured learning every day.